kcaisley/kcaisley/Generators.md

 # Generators: When to use which type?

-Sizing vs Layout: Sizing can be either; or combination, analog layout should probably always be procedural Linear ⇔ Non-Linear:
+- Sizing vs Layout: Sizing can be either; or combination, analog layout should probably always be procedural

-Linear vs non-linear: aligns with structural vs functional System vs device structural (does the block compose, like digital circuits, or does the functionality need to be analyzed after) vs functional
+- Linear ⇔ Non-Linear
+- System vs device

-regular vs non-regular): This is more common in 28nm!!
+- Regular vs non-regular: This is more common in 28nm!!
-Schematic vs layout
+- Schematic vs layout

 # Generators: Dos and don'ts
 - **DO** create a deterministic generator (e.g. avoid random optimization convergence)